-We have tried to provide you with a resistor (1200 ohms) that will work
+We have tried to provide you with a 1200 ohm resistor (brown, red, red, gold)

-with most power supplies.
-If the switch machine is too fast (quicker than 4
+that will work with most power supplies.
+If the switch machine is too fast

-to 5 seconds to throw the points) or too slow, you may need a different resistor.
+(quicker than 4 to 5 seconds to throw the points) or too slow, you may need